 Risks of not doing a software upgrade

 Almost all software developers release small software updates to help keep a program secure and stable.
-If the program is successful the company may release a software upgrade, a new version of the program.
-After releasing a new upgrade, the previous versions eventually reaches EOL (end of life) and stops being supported.
-For most software programs, this is not a problem as long as you no longer need support from the developer.
-However, for operating systems and software programs that could have potential security vulnerabilities, not upgrading may leave your computer vulnerable to attacks.
+If the program is successful, the company may release a software upgrade, a new program version.
+After releasing a new upgrade, the previous versions eventually reach EOL (end-of-life) and stop being supported by the developer.
+For most programs, this is not a problem as long as you no longer need support from the developer.
+However, for operating systems and programs with potential security vulnerabilities, not upgrading may leave your computer vulnerable to attacks.

 How can I upgrade my computer system?

-Upgrading the computer all depends on the type of computer you have and what you hope to achieve with the upgrade.
+Upgrading the computer depends on your computer type and what you hope to achieve with the upgrade.
 For example, the most common upgrade to a computer is upgrading the computer memory to achieve better performance and greater memory capacity.